Skip to Content

 pumpkin-pie-crust

-Pumpkin Chiffon Pie Filling
+How to make Pumpkin Chiffon Filling

-Cook and stir over medium heat until the mixture thickens and gelatin dissolves.
+Stir in milk, egg yolks, and pumpkin.
+Cook and stir over medium heat until mixture thickens and gelatin dissolves.
 It should look like the photo below.
 Can you see how much thicker it is than the one above?

 pumpkin-chiffon-pie-prep-2